Is Your Region Ready for a Drought?

 - Get a sense of some of the recently reported impacts of drought by visiting the Drought Impacts Reporter.

-- Move your cursor over the interactive map to see lists of the numbers and types of impacts that have been reported in different states.
+- Click on a state on the interactive map to see lists of the numbers and types of impacts that have been reported in that state.
+The lists of numbers and impact info for all states will be listed below the map.

-- Read through the list of impacts that is generated below the state map.
-Explore some of the links to news articles to understand how the events are related to drought.
+- Read through the list of impacts that is generated.
+Clicking the button Impacts List will allow you to explore some of the links to news articles to understand how the events are related to drought.

 Similarly, drought's environmental impacts can degrade the habitability of a region.
 Rivers and lakes drop to low levels and turbidity and salinity increase, affecting fish habitat.
 Mountain animals have less to drink and migrate to wetter areas or to places of water concentration.
 The potential for catastrophic wildfires increases.